-Previously known as the Visual Cultures Lecture Series, 'SoAH Research Presents' is a cross-School series of events born out of discussions within individual research groups.
-This exciting cultural programme engages with the core of the School's research concerns.
+Previously known as the Visual Cultures Lecture Series, 'SoAH Research Presents' was a cross-School series of events born out of discussions within individual research groups.
+This exciting cultural programme engaged with the core of the School's research concerns.

 Archive: SoAH Research Presents 2018/19